 - A. An employee may be eligible to receive shared leave if the Employer has determined the employee meets any of the following criteria: - 1.
 The employee suffers from, or has a relative or household member suffering from, an illness, injury, impairment, or physical or mental condition which is of an extraordinary or severe nature; - 2.
 The employee has been called to service in the uniformed services; - 3.
 A state of emergency has been declared anywhere within the United States by the federal or any state government and the employee has the needed skills to assist in responding to an emergency or its aftermath and volunteers their services to either a governmental agency or to a nonprofit organization engaged in humanitarian relief in the devastated area, and the governmental agency or nonprofit organization accepts the employee's offer of volunteer services; - 4.
 The employee is a victim of domestic violence, sexual assault, or stalking; - 5.
-The employee needs the time for parental leave as defined in Subsection 13.1 E; or - 6.
-The employee is sick or temporarily disabled because of pregnancy disability, as defined in Subsection 13.1 F.
+The employee needs the time for parental leave as defined in Subsection 13.1 E; - 6.
+The employee is sick or temporarily disabled because of pregnancy disability, as defined in Subsection 13.1 F. - 7.
+The employee is a current member (or the spouse of a current member) of the uniformed services or a veteran as defined under RCW 41.04.005, and is attending medical appointments or treatments for a service connected injury or disability; or - 8.
+The employee is the spouse of a current member of the uniformed services or a veteran as defined under RCW 41.04.005, and is attending medical appointments or treatments for a service connected injury or disability and requires assistance while attending appointments or treatments.